gicrisf/kaomel/README.md

 `kaomel` is an Emacs package that allows you to easily insert kaomojis into your buffer using Helm.
 With a collection of almost 1000 kaomojis to choose from, you can quickly find the perfect expression to enhance your messages and documents.

 ## Features
-- Interactive Helm interface for selecting kaomojis.
+- Interactive interface for selecting kaomojis.
 - Insert selected kaomoji at the current cursor position.
 - Copy selected kaomoji to the system clipboard.